DJing

 There is a huge variety within the genre of blues, so feel free to explore the full range, while staying within the genre.

-• The other 25% must be blues-related music, such as soul, funk, slow lindy, or blues-rock, and other genres that toe the line with blues.
+• The other 25% must be blues-related music, such as soul, funk, slow swing, or R&B, and other genres that toe the line with blues.
 Ultimately, we want to play music that makes people want to blues dance.

 • Additionally, we encourage you to play songs with good sound quality (that don’t have a lot of scratching or crackling).
 While the song itself may be excellent, poor sound quality makes it difficult to hear, and therefore unnecessarily difficult to dance to.